The Howard Piper Library is one of the largest College libraries in Oxford.

 Collection & Book Classification

 The library is home to a varied collection, which covers all undergraduate and graduate taught subject areas.
 Additionally, our collections include: DVDs, Popular Literature, and titles by Fellows of St Hugh’s College.
 Books are arranged using the Dewey Decimal Classification System.
 If a book is marked ‘stack’ on the catalogue, please ask a member of the library staff to fetch it for you from the stack.
+If you would like to know what type of materials we keep in the library, please refer to our Collection Management Policy.

 Loans & Returns